veronicachelu/veronicachelu.github.io/content/_index.md

               May 15, 2025
             </time>-
             <a href="#"
-              style="font-weight:600; color:#rgb(230,230,230, 0.84); text-decoration:none;">
+              style="color:#rgb(230,230,230, 0.84); text-decoration:none;">
-              Excited to start a postdoc in Rose Bagot's lab at McGill to study the neural mechanisms of psychedelics.
+              Excited to start a postdoc in Rose Bagot's lab at McGill to study the neural mechanisms of psychedelics :brain: :mushroom:  :sparkles::mouse2::cyclone:.
             </a>
           </li>
         <li style="margin-bottom:1.5rem;">